Contraction options and optimal multiple-stopping in spectrally negative Levy models: Introduction

-when $g_m$ and $f_m := F_m - F_{m+1}$ (with $F_{M+1} = 0$), for each $1 \leq m \leq M$, satisfy the same assumptions as in the one-stage case.
+when $g_m$ and $f_m := F_m - F_{m+1}$ (with $F_{M+1} := 0$), for each $1 \leq m \leq M$, satisfy the same assumptions as in the one-stage case.
 The multiple-stopping problem arises frequently in real options (see e.g.\ \cite{dixit_pindyck}) and is well-studied particularly for the case $X$ is driven by Brownian motion.
 In mathematical finance, similar problems are dealt in the valuation of swing options \cite{Carmona_dayanik, Touzi_Carmona} with refraction times between any consecutive stoppings.

 Although the use of Brownian motion is fairly common in real options, empirical evidence suggests that the real world is not Gaussian, but with significant skewness and kurtosis (see, e.g., \cite{Boyarchenko_2007, Deaton_1992,Yang_Brorsen}).
 Dixit and Pindyck \cite{dixit_pindyck} considered the case with jumps of a fixed size with Poisson arrivals.
 Boyarchenko and Levendorski{\u\i} \cite{Boyarchenko_2006} considered the EPV approach for a general \lev process satisfying the (ACP)-condition (with a focus on exponential-type jumps for illustration); they solved a related multiple-stage problem with $g$ being constant.
-The \lev model is in general less intractable than the continuous diffusion counterpart, especially when the lump-sum reward function $g$ is not a constant.
-When jumps are involved, the process can potentially jump over a threshold level, requiring one to compute the overshoot/undershoot distributions that depend significantly on the form of the \lev measure.
+The \lev model is in general less tractable than the continuous diffusion counterpart, especially when the lump-sum reward function $g$ is not a constant.
+When jumps are involved, the process can potentially jump over a threshold level, requiring one to compute the overshoot distributions that depend significantly on the form of the \lev measure.
 Technical details are further required when it has jumps of infinite activity or infinite variation.
+For related literature, we refer the reader to, among others, \cite{alili-kyp, avram-et-al-2004, Egami-Yamazaki-2010-1, Kyprianou_Surya_2007, Leung_Yamazaki_2010} for optimal stopping problems and \cite{Baurdoux2008,Baurdoux2009, Leung_Yamazaki_2011, Hernandez_Yamazaki_2013} for optimal stopping games of spectrally negative \lev processes.
+For a general reference on optimal stopping problems, see, e.g., \cite{peskir-shiryaev}.